PurpurMC/PurpurDocs/mkdocs/Configuration.md

         - minecraft:binding_curse
         - minecraft:vanishing_curse
         ```
-    - **description**: The enchantments to ignore from being removed on a grindstone
+    - **description**: The enchantments that aren't removed from grindstones
 * ##### remove-attributes
     - **default**: false
     - **description**: Set to true to allow the grindstone to remove the attributes from an item